 We’re taking new, groundbreaking, action on domestic violence.

-A record amount of almost £33 million is being invested to tackle domestic violence against women and girls.
+Almost £30 million is being invested between 2017 and 2020 to tackle domestic violence against women and girls.
 And access to justice for survivors of domestic abuse has been improved too.

 We are taking forward a groundbreaking Domestic Violence Bill that will, if passed, create a new specific offence to help tackle domestic abuse.
 This will cover not just physical abuse, but also other forms of psychological abuse and coercive and controlling behaviour.

 We’re investing more than any previous government in taking on sectarianism.